Barbless Circle Hooks

 Fishing With Barbless Circle Hooks

-The Reason We Use Circle Hooks
+The Reason We Offer You A Chance To Use Circle Hooks

-The reason we even use a circle hook is because they are required by law.
+The reason we even offer a circle hook is because they are required by law.
 When anyone fishes for reef fish, they must use one.
 Circle hooks were invented by the Japanese centuries ago and are very effective in catching fish perfectly in the lip.
 This is a good thing for the fish, but not so good for anglers that get one stuck in their hand or finger.
 This is because the circle hook we are required to use, has a barb.
 Since we deal with family’s and children, we wanted to do something different than any other charter boat.
 We want to help fish we release survive and protect our anglers from getting a hook stuck in their hand.

 We Love Using Barb-less Hooks